Resin identification code: Criticism

-In the United States, use of the RIC in the coding of plastics has led to ongoing consumer confusion about which plastic products are recyclable.
-When many plastics recycling programs were first being implemented in communities across the United States, only plastics with RICs "1" and "2" (polyethylene terephthalate and high-density polyethylene, respectively) were accepted to be recycled.
-The list of acceptable plastic items has grown since then, and in some areas municipal recycling programs can collect and successfully recycle most plastic products regardless of their RIC.
-This has led some communities to instruct residents to refer to the form of packaging (i.e. "bottles", "tubs", "lids", etc.) when determining what to include in a curbside recycling bin, rather than instructing them to rely on the RIC.
+In the United States, use of the RIC in the coding of plastics has led to consumer confusion about which plastic products are accepted for recycling.
+When many plastics recycling programs were first being implemented in communities across the United States, only plastics with RICs "1" and "2" (polyethylene terephthalate and high-density polyethylene, respectively) were accepted.
+The list of acceptable plastic items has grown since then.
+Some communities also instruct residents to consider the form of packaging (i.e. bottles, tubs, lids, etc.) when determining what to include in a curbside recycling bin, rather than relying on the RIC.
 To further alleviate consumer confusion, the American Chemistry Council launched the "Recycling Terms & Tools" program to promote standardized language that can be used to educate consumers about how to recycle plastic products.

-However, even when it is technically possible to recycle a particular plastic, it is often economically unfeasible to recycle it, and this can mislead consumers into thinking that more plastic is recycled than really is.
-In the U.S. in 2018, only 8.5% of plastic waste was recycled.
+Although it can be technically possible to recycle a particular type of plastic, it is often not economically feasible to do so, and that can mislead consumers into thinking that more plastic is recycled than really is.
+In the U.S., it was estimated only 8.5% of plastic waste was recycled in 2018.